 The cash flow statement is constructed on the foundation of income from the company’s operations.
 This implies that mistakes in income prediction have a strong impact on the business cash flow.

 A common pitfall in projecting business income is to assess growth with your eyes.
 For example, “my business grew 15% last year; this year, it should grow by 20%.”
 You need more than just words to make viable cash flow forecast.
-Hence, getting a professional accounting services from an expert is something you would consider since it will massively increase the accuracy of the information.
+Hence, getting a professional accounting services in Singapore from an expert is something you would consider since it will massively increase the accuracy of the information.

 Project your business cash flow based on your pricing, product mix, sales volume, and other basic building blocks of your business.
 With that, you can be assured of better cash flow forecasting.